-Structures (Feet)
+Minimum Rear Yard (Feet) 25 40

-Building Height is measured at the highest point of the roof from the established building pad grade as shown on the approved grading plan for the development.
+Building measured highest roof from established pad grade Minimum Setback for Accessory Structures (Feet) 15 15 Height is at the point of the the building as shown

+on the approved
-A shared driveway is allowed when required by the Driveway Permitting Authority due to sight distance or spacing purposes.

-Side-load garages shall provide at least twenty-four (24) feet of paved apron, exclusive of the two (2) foot side lot line for single family detached dwellings on fee simple ownership lots.

-n) Minimum Dwelling Unit Floor Area - No dwelling shall be constructed in said zoned district of Harlem Township unless the same shall have at least the minimum square feet of living area, exclusive of basements, porches, breezeways, utility areas, and garages as set forth in the following schedule of dwelling types:

-One (1) story - 1500 square feet of living area above grade.
-One and one half (1 $\frac{1}{2}$) or two (2) story - 2000 square feet of living area above grade.

-All dwellings shall include a garage (attached or unattached) of a minimum of four hundred eighty (480) square feet complete with operating doors; this area is not to be included in the living area of the dwelling;

-- o) Building Design The intent of the building design requirements is to create a Rural Design theme that is representative of traditional rural architectural design by focusing on materials and colors that transcends design fads while simultaneously allowing for a unique design approach for individual projects through the review and guidance from the Zoning Commission.
+- A shared driveway is allowed when required by the Driveway Permitting Authority due to sight distance or spacing purposes. - Side-load garages shall provide at least twenty-four (24) feet of paved apron, exclusive of the two (2) foot side lot line for single family detached dwellings on fee simple ownership lots. - Minimum Dwelling Unit Floor Area No dwelling shall be constructed in said zoned n) district of Harlem Township unless the same shall have at least the minimum square feet of living area, exclusive of basements, porches, breezeways, utility areas, and garages as set forth in the following schedule of dwelling types: - One (1) story 1500 square feet of living area above grade.
+One and one half (1 1⁄2) or two (2) story - 2000 square feet of living area above grade. - All dwellings shall include a garage (attached or unattached) of a minimum of four hundred eighty (480) square feet complete with operating doors; this area is not to be included in the living area of the dwelling; - o) Building Design - The intent of the building design requirements is to create a Rural Design theme that is representative of traditional rural architectural design by focusing on materials and colors that transcends design fads while simultaneously allowing for a unique design approach for individual projects through the review and guidance from the Zoning Commission.
 Buildings and structures shall be designed to enhance both areas within and surrounding the development, giving due regard to building footprints, building orientation, massing, roof shape, pitch, and exterior materials.
-The following material and design element requirements have been established to achieve the Rural Design theme: - Building Materials and Design Elements: Buildings for all uses shall be designed to be seen from three hundred sixty degrees (360°) and have the same caliber of finish on all elevations.
+The following material and design element requirements have been established to achieve the Rural Design theme: - 1) Building Materials and Design Elements: Buildings for all uses shall be designed to be seen from three hundred sixty degrees (360°) and have the same caliber of finish on all elevations.
 Building additions and accessory structures, whether attached or detached, shall be of similar design, materials, and construction to that of the existing principal structure.
 Additionally, the following standards shall apply to the specific uses.